 Introduction

 Suppose someone decides to donate a kidney to a complete stranger.
 Despite the clear moral value of this action, it does not seem to be one that she was morally obliged to perform.
 Examples like this have persuaded many philosophers of the need to make room in moral theory for acts that are supererogatory or beyond the call of duty.
 This article will examine three issues that have been the focus of much of the recent literature on supererogation.
 First, in Section One, I will investigate the debate about whether acts of supererogation exist.
 Then, in Section Two, I will provide an overview of the debates concerning how supererogation should be defined.
-Section Three will provide an overview of the debate about The Paradox of Supererogation.
+Section Three will provide an overview of the debate about the Paradox of Supererogation.

 Do Supererogatory Acts Exist?